rclone/rclone/docs/content/docs.md

     Syntax: [options] subcommand <parameters> <parameters...>

-Source and destination paths are specified by the name you gave the storage system in the config file then the sub path, eg "drive:myfolder" to look at "myfolder" in Google drive.
+Source and destination paths are specified by the name you gave the storage system in the config file then the sub path, e.g.
+"drive:myfolder" to look at "myfolder" in Google drive.

 You can define as many storage paths as you like in the config file.